 While some might be tempted to head straight for the Mediterranean’s sun-soaked shores, the chilly sea temperatures can be a bit of a drawback for those looking to enjoy the water.

 So, which are the best European cities to visit in April?
-The options are endless, but here are my top recommendations for unforgettable city breaks this year.
+The options are endless, but my top recommendations for city breaks this year are to follow.

 1. Budapest, Hungary

-Having once called Budapest home, I can personally attest to the city’s enchanting charm during springtime.
-Gellert Hill comes alive with an array of blossoming trees, creating a picturesque setting for leisurely strolls or capturing the perfect photo.
+Having once called Budapest home, I can personally attest to the city’s charm during springtime.

-To truly appreciate the city’s beauty, I recommend waking up early and catching the mesmerising sunrise over Pest.
+I recommend waking up early and catching the peaceful sunrise over Pest to really appreciate the city’s beauty.

-For the best vantage points, consider making your way to either Gellert Hill or the iconic Fisherman’s Bastion, where you’ll be rewarded with breathtaking views and a lasting memory of your time in this captivating city.
+For the best vantage points, consider making your way to either Gellert Hill or the iconic Fisherman’s Bastion.
+The following photos is from Gellert Hill.

 2. Amsterdam, Netherlands